 - 300 unemployed people / career changers with training in skills for entry level IT jobs that employers need now.
 The aim of the project is to help individuals with a desire to work in IT gain the skills they need to start their careers, and, by doing so, increase the talent pool for employers with these in-demand roles.

 - Welsh employers of IT professionals with subsidised, high quality training in IT skills they have identified as being in particular demand.
-Organisations will be able to nominate individuals (250 in total across the project), to undertake one of five IT professional development pathways, with each leading to an industry recognised qualification on successful completion.
+Organisations will be able to nominate individuals (250 in total across the project), to undertake one of seven IT professional development pathways, with each leading to an industry recognised qualification on successful completion.